SardelkaS/weavectl/README.md

 ### Auto Layout

 Click **Layout** in the toolbar to automatically arrange all nodes left-to-right using a hierarchical layout algorithm (dagre).
 Node positions are saved to the config.

+### Theme

+weavectl follows your OS's light/dark preference automatically.
+Click the sun/moon icon at the right end of the toolbar to override it manually — your choice is remembered (via `localStorage`) across restarts, even if the system theme changes later.

 ---